Will EpiPen Start an American Health Care Revolution?

 In a statement paraphrased in the article, Mylan said that consumers who may have had a $25 copayment in the past “didn’t know the full price of the drug” but “must pick up the total tab” after switching to a high-deductible health plan.
 These consumer-driven plans have grown in popularity in recent years to keep premiums under control.

 Mylan’s CEO, Heather Bresch, is trying to deflect criticism by suggesting that it’s the “broken” healthcare system—not Mylan—that’s to blame for the rising prices.
-In CNN Money article, she’s quoted as saying that a lack of transparency “incentivizes higher prices.”
+In a CNN Money article, she’s quoted as saying that a lack of transparency “incentivizes higher prices.”

 While Bresch is right with that statement, she didn’t complete the thought.
 Yes, low up-front copayments and a lack of transparency do allow health care providers and pharmaceutical companies to raise prices on a regular basis.
 Mylan has done this with EpiPen over the past seven years, either without the consumer realizing it or being angered enough to complain.
 But what she fails to mention is that today’s high deductible health plans expose people to the true cost of medical services and prescription drugs - and in the case of EpiPen, they’re plenty mad.